alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 ---

-In the fall semester of 2015, I was in my last year of undergrad and had a lot of angst about whether I should apply to PhD programs, whether I wanted to do a PhD at all, or if I was done with research.
+In the fall semester of 2015, I was in my last year of undergrad and had a lot of angst about whether I should apply to PhD programs.
-I ended up not applying to PhD programs, writing a [6000 word blog post]({% post_url 2016-01-03-grad-school %}) explaining why.
+I ended up not applying,
+writing a [6000 word blog post]({% post_url 2016-01-03-grad-school %})
+explaining why.
+The short version is: lots of imposter syndrome, disillusionment about whether I could handle the marathon of research, wavering faith in doing research at all, and an eventual decision that if I wasn't sure about research, I couldn't turn down the money and steady work that industry offered.

 That post wasn't really meant to be educational.
 It was more an expression of my stress and feelings, written for myself rather than anyone else.
 But I know it resonated with a few people, and I'm happy it did.

-After that, I joined Google Research through their AI residency program, then stayed there full-time.
-I now work on the Robotics team, and still do ML research, primarily on applying imitation learning and reinforcement learning to robot manipulation problems.
+After that, I interviewed around, got an AI residency offer from Google Research, and did that for a year.
+I then stayed there full-time and now work on the Robotics team, as a research engineer.
+I primarily work on applying imitation learning and reinforcement learning to robot manipulation problems.

-This leaves an interesting counterfactual.
-It's been 5 years since I decided not to apply to a PhD program, and 5-6 years is about the length of a computer science PhD.
-How might things have played out if I had done a PhD instead?
+It's been 5 years since I
+decided not to apply to a PhD program, and 5-6 years is about the length of a computer science PhD.
+There's a nice symmetry there, so I figured I'd write an update on how things have gone, in case people in a similar position find it useful.

 Disclaimers